Dankler: Joinville

 On 20 April 2015, Dankler joined Joinville on loan until the end of the 2015 season.
+He made his league debut against Fluminense on 10 May 2015.

 Estoril

-In January 2016, moved to Portuguese Primeira Liga club Estoril as a free agent signing for three and a half seasons.
+In January 2016, Dankler moved to Portuguese Primeira Liga club Estoril as a free agent, signing for three and a half seasons.
+He made his league debut against Feirense on 15 August 2016.
+Dankler scored his first goal for the club against FC Porto on 28 January 2017, scoring in the 90th+3rd minute.